-Linux and Unix shutdown command
+Linux shutdown command

 The shutdown command brings the system down in a secure way.
 All logged-in users are notified that the system is going down, and login operations are blocked.
 It is possible to shut the system down immediately, or after a specified delay.